LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 with the Newton-Raphson method, the step is calculated by solving a linear system of equations at each step, just as you would for the linear regression model.
-In fact, the algorithm is identical, except that the optimum is reached in the linear regression model in one Newton step, because the sum of squared residuals *is* a quadratic function.
+As a result, the algorithm is identical, except that the optimum is reached in the linear regression model in one Newton step, because the sum of squared residuals *is* a quadratic function.